Is Bullion Taxed in Canada? The GST/HST Exemption Explained

 Second, plainly: we're not tax specialists, and this isn't tax advice.
 The rules can change, the line can be genuinely grey for some pieces (private rounds, unusual forms, edge-case purities), and the only authority on your specific item is the Canada Revenue Agency, or a tax professional looking at the actual piece.
 Treat this as the question to ask, then verify the answer for what you're actually buying.

 The short version: don't ask "is it bullion?"
 Ask "is it the right metal, at the right purity, in the right form, and government-issued if it's a coin?"
 That's the line, and it's the part of your all-in cost that nobody rings up for you.
+The app will fold a rate into the total once you enter it, but the number, and whether it belongs at all, stays yours to call.

 Ready to run the all-in math on a real catalog?